The Spider and the Fly (DiTerlizzi book)

 The Spider and the Fly is a picture book published by Simon & Schuster Books for Young Readers on October 1, 2002.
 The author and illustrator, Tony DiTerlizzi, based this book on a poem by Mary Howitt originally written in 1829.
 The Spider and the Fly became a Caldecott Honor book in 2003.

 Description

 The Spider and the Fly presents the 1829 poem of the same name, composed by Mary Howitt, as a picture book, illustrated by Tony DiTerlizzi.
-The book was published in 2002 by Simon & Schuster book for Young Readers.
+The book was published in 2002 by Simon & Schuster Books for Young Readers.
 The book contains 40 pages and is intended for children ages 5 and up.
 The plot is conveyed by a series of monochrome drawings, which set the events around the eponymous spider's home.

 Plot summary

-The poem describes a spider's ultimately successful attempts to entice a fly into her home, apparently with iniquitous motive.
-The Fly is constantly warned by spirits of the Spider's previous victims, but she does not listen.
+The poem describes a spider's ultimately successful attempts to entice a fly into his home, apparently with an iniquitous motive.
+The Fly is constantly warned by the spirits of the Spider's previous victims, but she does not listen.

 The Fly, initially hesitant, is eventually won over by flattery; "'Your eyes are like the diamond bright, but mine are dull as lead!'", and is eaten by the Spider.